OgSkiddle/ls-radio-for-mumble-voip/README.md

 Qualquer dúvida que possam vir a ter sobre o funcionamento podem contactar me via Discord: skiddle pumpkin#0651

 [ENG]
-The original script is ls-radio, but i converted it for work with mumble-voip and with a little extras.
+The original script is ls-radio, but I converted it for work with mumble-voip and with a little extras.

 -> ls-radio work with mumble-voip.